Kaszana102/JavaAgents/README.md

 Mages are going for shopping.
 List of things to buy is the same for all mages.
-Mages communicate in order to buy all items.
+Mages communicate with each other in order to buy all items.